akgunege1/akgunege1/README.md

 - 📫 How to reach me: **akgunegeedu@gmail.com**

-- ⚡ Fun fact: I love building things from scratch and optimizing code like a puzzle 🧩
+- ⚡ Fun fact: I love building things from scratch

 ---